kloutkake/jpurg/README.md

 This is a Next.js project built with TypeScript, styled using Tailwind CSS, and hosted on a DigitalOcean Droplet with Nginx as the web server.
 The server runs on an Ubuntu operating system, with security enhancements including a configured firewall and SSL for secure connections.

-Features

-    Responsive design using Tailwind CSS.
-    Server-side rendering with Next.js.
-    TypeScript for static type checking.
-    Secure connections with SSL.
-    Firewall configured for enhanced security.

 Technologies Used

     Framework: Next.js